Thank you to our Poster Presenters for sharing their research and ideas!

 Ken Hackbarth is the president of Volksswitch.org – an organization devoted to the democratization of assistive technology by leveraging the power and promise of 3D printing.
 Prior to his current position he worked for almost three decades as a systems architect for AT&T Bell Laboratories and its subsequent divestitures.
 He has a Master of Science in Systems Engineering from the University of Arizona and a Master of Education in Special Education, with a concentration in assistive technology, from Bowling Green State University.

 Elisabeth K. Hubbard is a staff attorney at the RI Disability Law Center, Rhode Island’s Protection and Advocacy Agency.
 RIDLC provides free legal services to individuals with disabilities, including assistance with appeals of denials of funding from Medicaid, Medicare, vocational rehabilitation and school districts.

-Krishna Venkatasubramanian I am an Assistant Professor at the Computer Science department of Worcester Polytechnic Institute (WPI).
-I also hold a collaborative appointment of Assistant Professor in the Electrical and Computer Engineering department.
-My research interests are in: Security and fault-tolerance for cyber-physical systems (CPS).
-Novel biometrics for wearable/implantable systems.
-Cyber-security for assistive technologies.
+Krishna Venkatasubramanian is an Assistant Professor at the Computer Science department of Worcester Polytechnic Institute (WPI).
+He also holds a collaborative appointment of Assistant Professor in the Electrical and Computer Engineering department.
+His research interests are in: security and fault-tolerance for cyber-physical systems (CPS); novel biometrics for wearable/implantable systems; and Cyber-security for assistive technologies.

 Alyssa Hillary Zisk is a(n Autistic) PhD student in the Interdisciplinary Neuroscience Program at the University of Rhode Island.
-Among other areas, she studies Augmentative and Alternative Communication, both in the form of brain computer interfaces and as used by autistic adults.
-Alyssa hosted a United States Society for Augmentative and Alternative Communication chat (#ussaachat) on AAC in the workplace and is a user of AAC herself.
+Among other areas, they study Augmentative and Alternative Communication, both in the form of brain computer interfaces and as used by autistic adults.
+Alyssa hosted a United States Society for Augmentative and Alternative Communication chat (#ussaachat) on AAC in the workplace and is a user of AAC.